Tragh/ProtonLaunchHelperScript/README.md

 The basic flow is:
 1) select a .exe to run
 2) select a proton version to use
-3) 3 select a cdata folder
+3) select a compat data folder
 4) send it!